Northern Light Group

 Northern Light markets its research portals under the trade name SinglePoint.
-Typical applications for SinglePoint research portals are in market research, competitive intelligence, product management, product development, and technologic research.
-Northern Light's client base consists of global companies that typically have more than $10 billion in annual sales.
-Companies that have stated publicly that they use SinglePoint research portals from Northern Light include HP, Verizon, Symantec, SAP, and Cisco.
+Typical applications for SinglePoint research portals are in market research, competitive intelligence, product management, product development, and R&D. Northern Light's client base consists of global companies that typically have more than $10 billion in annual sales.

-Northern Light has been selected for six years in a row (as of 2009) as one of the "100 Companies That Matter In Knowledge Management" by KMWorld magazine.
+Northern Light has been selected for more than ten years in a row (as of 2023) as one of the "100 Companies That Matter In Knowledge Management" by KMWorld magazine and as "50 Companies that Matter in AI" in 2023.

-According to the industry trade magazine Information Today, Northern Light is innovating the automated analysis and extraction of meaning from large repositories of market intelligence documents.

 History

 The company is named after the clipper ship Northern Light, which held the speed record for the San Francisco to Boston voyage for nearly 150 years.

 From its founding in 1996 until January 2002, Northern Light operated a Web search engine for public use, originally on the domain nlsearch.com.
 It was regarded at the time as innovative in provision of search based on classification and inclusion of both public and proprietary information resources.
 During this time period, Northern Light also developed private custom search engines for large corporate clients marketed under the trade name SinglePoint.

-In 2002, after immediate public backlash against the sudden monetization of their formerly public search engine, Northern Light discontinued it.
-With their market value in tatters, they were easily acquired by Divine, Inc., an enterprise software company.
-In 2003, an employee group bought the company from its parent and it is still employee-owned as of 2010 and SinglePoint is its main product line.
+In 2002, Northern Light was acquired by Divine, Inc., an enterprise software company.
+Divine made 28 acquisitions, and Northern Light was the 17th.
+In 2003, an employee group bought the company from its parent and it is still employee-owned as of 2023 and SinglePoint is its main product line.
+According to the company's website, as of 2023 Northern Light has 250,000 users of its SinglePoint platform at its corporate clients.

-In 2000, the company was the title sponsor for the IndyCar Series.